 Pug ultrasound can also be costly to owners on a budget.
 An ultrasound pregnancy test can cost anywhere between $300 and $500.

-Since this isn’t a cheap option, many owners or breeders will opt to just wait and look for more obvious signs of Pug pregnancy like a bigger stomach or body as well as protruding nipples.
+Since this isn’t a cheap option, many owners or breeders will opt to just wait and look for more obvious signs of Pug pregnancy like a bigger stomach or body.

 You might also like: How Long Can A Dog Go Without Eating?